Facilitation of expert witness conclaves and production of the joint report

 - Podcast for the Australian Dental Association, July 2017 on Empathy, open Disclosure and Avoiding Complaints

 I have 20+ years of experience as a litigation lawyer in a range of areas mainly concerning professional and government liability, and have practiced at Partnership level.
 My hourly rate would normally be well in excess of $500 p/h.
 That said, I became a mediator and facilitator because I believe such services should be responsive to the parties’ needs and affordable.
-For Mediations I charge a flat rate commencing at $3,300 incl GST, being for a 1 day matter where there are 2 sides with separate legal representation.
-An additional charge of $500 may apply per party separately represented, if there is no prior sharing agreement.
+For Mediations I charge a flat rate commencing at $3,600 + GST, being for a 1 day matter where there are 2 sides with separate legal representation.
+An additional charge may apply per party separately represented, if there is no prior sharing agreement.
 My flat rate includes all reading & preparation (including pre-mediation teleconferences), as well as travel time in most cases.
-See my Mediation Protocol and Rates for 2018 here.
-For Expert Witness Conclaves I charge an hourly rate of $330 incl GST and I prefer to also act as scribe in preparing the report without transcript or secretarial support services for a quicker, more accurate and cost effective outcome.
-See my Expert Conclave Terms and Rates for 2018 here.
+For Expert Witness Conclaves I charge an hourly rate of $500 + GST for facilitation of the conclave itself, and a lesser rate of $350 + GST for preparation time.
+I prefer to also act as scribe in preparing the report without transcript or secretarial support services for a quicker, more accurate and cost effective outcome.
+My approach to the professional fees to be charged in the particular circumstances is with the goal that my clients will consider that they are receiving excellent value for the quality of service that I pride myself on.

 Mediation is a voluntary process that facilitates the parties to work together in an attempt to reach an agreement.
 It allows the parties to control the dispute and its outcome, rather than having an outcome imposed on them – eg by the Court.
 Mediation also allows the parties to address many other issues that often drive the dispute.
 It’s rarely just about the financial bottom line.
 It enables outcomes that just aren’t possible in Court.